SZun/Giftastic/README.md

     - Add 10 more gifs []
     - 1 click button for downloading the gifs []
     - Integrate additional API []
-    - Allows users to add gifs htey like to a foavoites secition [] -->
+    - Allows users to add gifs they like to a favorites secition [] -->